 🐾 Here’s what Canadian customs requires for bringing your pet to Canada.

 🐾 Keep the NB SPCA Rover Kit handy in case of emergency.

-🐾 The Government of Canada has identified lyme disease risk areas in New Brunswick.
+🐾 There are a few identified Lyme disease risk areas in New Brunswick.
 Vaccinate your pet against tick-borne illnesses and inspect them after a walk or hike in tall grass or shrubby areas.

 🐾 If you’re travelling during hunting season, review the pet owner’s guide for safety.